zkerkeb-class/notification-mail-sms-service-Clement7892/README.md

-# notification-mail-sms-service-AndreClaveria
+# notification-mail-sms-service-Clement7892

 ## Description

-This is a microservice for the AndreClaveria project.
+This is a microservice for the Clement7892 project.

 ## Installation

 `ash
 npm install
 `

 ## Running in development

 `ash
 npm run dev
 `

 ## Building for production

 `ash
 npm run build
 npm start
 `